-When Progressive Web Apps first emerged a few years ago, many publishers wondered how they might be able to leverage this technology and what the impact might be on their publications.
-It become clear that the technology represents a fantastic opportunity for publishers: PWAs are light as a feather but still pack native features, and can increase reader engagement by 4x in some cases.
+When PWAs (Progressive Web Apps) first emerged a few years ago, many publishers wondered how they might be able to leverage this technology and what the impact might be on their publications.
+It soon became clear how publishers could benefit from this new technology: PWAs are lightweight but still deliver powerful features previously available to only native apps, and can increase reader engagement by 4x in some cases.

 What do Google Chrome Suggestions mean for you?

 You may in fact already be receiving traffic from this source, and you should be sure to track this (when a visitor to your website clicks on one of these links, the referrer will appear as “www.googleapis.com/auth/chrome-content-suggestions”).